stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-And then through that, a bond of brotherhood.
+And then through that, a bond of brotherhood!

 #### PILCHARDS